All about degenerative disc disease

 Intervertebral discs, also known as intervertebral fibrocartilage or spinal discs, provide the padding between the vertebrae of the spine.
 They have an elastic structure, made of fibrocartilage tissue.

 The outer part of the disc is known as the annulus fibrosus.
 It is tough and fibrous, and it consists of several overlapping layers.

 The inner core of the disc is the nucleus pulposus.
 It is soft and gelatinous.

 The intervertebral discs cushion the stress when the spine moves or bears weight.
 They also help the spine to bend.

-- the breakdown of cartilage, the tissue that cushions the joints
+- a breakdown of cartilage, the tissue that cushions the joints

-- a bulging or broken disc, known as a herniated disc
+- a bulging disc, known as a herniated disc

-- the narrowing of the spinal canal, or spinal stenosis
+- a narrowing of the spinal canal, or spinal stenosis

 These changes can affect the nerves, leading to pain, weakness, and numbness.